Xilinx/Vitis_Libraries/utils/docs/src/tutorial.rst

 Target Audience and Major Features
 ------------------------------------

-Target audience of datamover are AIE application designer who want to move data between AIE and DDR/HBM.
-Current datamover is a template design and need pre-build to generate final source code.
-Please take reference of Makefile of test cases in L2/datamover to check how to run pre-build.
-Current datamover design support datamovement: (1) AXI master to stream (2) Stream to AXI master (3) RAM to stream (4) Stream to RAM.
-Although design for AIE application, test cases don't directly include an AIE program.
-They use another dummy kernel to consume/generate data, mimicing an AIE program that read/write streams.
+The target audiece of datamover is AIE application designers who want to move data between AIE and DDR/HBM.
+Current datamover is a template design and needs pre-build to generate the final source code.Although designed for AIE applications, test cases don’t directly include an AIE program.
+They use another dummy kernel to consume/generate data, mimicking an AIE program that reads/writes streams.
 Dummy kernels connect with datamover kernel by AXI streams, just like datamover connection with AIE array.
+Please take reference to Makefile of test cases in L2/datamover to check how to run pre-build.
+Current datamover design support data movement:

+(1) AXI master to stream
+(2) Stream to AXI master
+(3) RAM to stream
+(4) Stream to RAM

 Command to Run L2 cases